 The Yankees have reached a level of accomplishment that will be hard for any other MLB franchise to match.
 It’s easy to see why the Yankees have a worldwide following and why their memorabilia is some of the most collected.
 No team comes close to the Yankees’ 27 titles and that’s why investing in a franchise that made winning a customary thing is always a smart move.
 With Hall of Famers Babe Ruth, Joe DiMaggio, Lou Gehrig, Reggie Jackson, Mickey Mantle and Phil Rizzuto, among others, your options as to which direction to take with Yankees memorabilia are endless.

-- Babe Ruth Photos: Regarded as one of the best players of all time, Babe Ruth batted .342 with 714 home runs in his career.
+- Autographed Babe Ruth Photos: Regarded as one of the best players of all time, Babe Ruth batted .342 with 714 home runs in his career.
 Because he was such a historically great hitter, his memorabilia is some of the most desirable and valuable collectible items around.
 Babe Ruth memorabilia is limited and their value will only increase.
-Because Ruth died in 1948 and didn’t sign many photos, this Babe Ruth signed photo holds a ton of historic value and meaning, plus is completely irreplaceable.
+Because Ruth died in 1948 and didn’t sign many photos, a Babe Ruth signed photo holds a ton of historic value and meaning, plus is completely irreplaceable.
 As on the the most iconic players in the history of baseball, Babe Ruth collectibles are a real treasure for an collector or MLB fan.

-- Lou Gehrig Baseball: Lou Gehrig played 17 seasons for the New York Yankees, and etched his name in history as one of the best players ever.
+- Lou Gehrig Signed Baseballs: Lou Gehrig played 17 seasons for the New York Yankees, and etched his name in history as one of the best players ever.
 Gehrig finished his career with a .340 batting average, an on-base percentage of .447, hit 493 home runs and recorded 1,995 RBIs.
 Gehrig’s career was cut short due to the illness now known as “Lou Gehrig’s Disease” and he died at the young age of 37.
 Because of his unfortunate death, there are no recent productions in signed memorabilia making Lou Gehrig collectibles very rare and desirable.
-This signed 1935 baseball is a great piece of sports memorabilia to add to any MLB or Yankees collection.
+A signed 1935 baseball is a great piece of sports memorabilia to add to any MLB or Yankees collection.
 A ball like this preserves a career of a former baseball hero and allows fans to keep a history alive.

-- Mickey Mantle Baseball Bat: A first-ballot Hall of Famer, Mickey Mantle dominated during his time with the Yankees.
+- Mickey Mantle Autographed Baseball Bats: A first-ballot Hall of Famer, Mickey Mantle dominated during his time with the Yankees.
 During his 18-year career, the three-time MVP hit .298 with 536 home runs and 1,509 RBIs.
 Mantle won the Triple Crown in 1956 as portrayed a rare ability to hit for both power and a high average.
 A Yankees memorabilia collection isn’t quite elite without Mickey Mantle collectibles.
-This Mickey Mantle baseball bat commemorates one of the greatest players in the history of the game.
+A Mickey Mantle baseball bat commemorates one of the greatest players in the history of the game.
 Mickey Mantle memorabilia is not easy to come across, making the commemorative game model bat an easy decision for a collection that lacks a great, unique centerpiece.